Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 I get us all out front

-whole time
+The whole time

 I think I already said this

-my dad was screaming at me
+My dad was screaming at me

-screaming you know I'm the motherfucker that got
+I screaming you know

-the house rated
+I'm the motherfucker that got the house rated

-well they start reading a search warrant
+They start reading the search warrant

-and guess whose name wasn't in it
+And guess whose name wasn't in it

-sister, brother, sales and possession
+Sales and possession

-to this criminal informant
+To this criminal informant

-within a thousand feet of a school zone
+Within a thousand feet of a school zone

-So when they get done reading the search warrant
+so when they get done reading the search warrant

 they go back in the search in the house now

-I'm sitting there telling my dad
+I'm sitting there telling my dad well I guess it wasn't me

-you know I didn't get caught
+that they're here for you know I didn't get caught

-right.
-Mom, way to go
+right mom way to go you know

-fucking ruin my night, you know what I mean?
+you know what I mean

-They did find one baggy with 3.6 grams of methamphetamines inside my house.
+one baggie with 3.6 grams of methamphetamines

+of methamphetamines.
 Well, when we get to court or when we get to jail, you know, we got to go to

-So I go ahead and tell everybody there.
+advisories in the morning.
+So I go ahead and tell everybody there, hey, look, man, I'm going to

-You're going to tell everybody, tell the state, tell, you know,
+get you out of jail.
+You're going to tell everybody, tell the state, tell, you know, the state's

+attorney that it was my dope.
 I'm going to tell them it was my dope.
+That'll free you on your little

+possession charge.
 I'm going to prison anyways because all the other slew of charges I already got.

 You know what I mean?